 You can design a type of infographic that populates information based on a user’s personal entries.

-This kind of a data-driven app design would come in handy for situations where the user is required or is free to upload information as they get it or as they need to retract it to take further action.
+This kind of a data-driven app design would come in handy for situations where the user is required to or free to upload information as they get it or as they need to retract it to take further action.

 One example is in customer service where a CS rep can enter a client’s name or number to gather more information about them, such as an unresolved issue.

 You can find this type of interactive data visualization tool in action over at Mahfix for You vs John Paulson.
 It allows you to enter a number, and then it reports back information based on your input.
 It’s pretty smooth!

 2. Usability over style: keeping it simple, clear, and gracious

 It’s easy to get caught up in designing an attractive UX that hooks you, but is, frankly, impractical to your client.